Summit College Preparatory School – Florida U.S. Online High School

 Category Key Terms Application

-Grammar Structures Subjunctive, preterite vs. imperfect, passive voice, relative clauses Used in formal writing, discussions, and AP essay development
+Grammar Structures Subjunctive; preterite vs. imperfect; passive voice; relative clauses; connectors for academic argument.
+Used in formal writing, discussions, research abstracts, and certification preparation within the Spanish Language Sequence.